cirofabianbermudez/nvim_setup/README.md

 nvim
 ```

+##  Lockfile

+After every **update**, the local lockfile is updated with the installed revisions.
+It is recommended to have this file under version control.

+If you use your Neovim config on multiple machines, using the lockfile, you can ensure that the same version of every plugin is installed.

+If you are on another machine, you can do `:Lazy restore`, to update all your plugins to the version from the lockfile.

 ## Spell check

 Inside this repository there is a `spell` directory that contains the `*.spl` and `.sug` files for English and Spanish in case you experience some problems while running the `setlocal spell spelllang=es` vim command.